Frequently Asked Questions

 Does KCAS provide euthanasia services for my pet?

 KCAS offers low cost euthanasia for pets.
 This service is a drop-off service only.
 Pet owners are not able to be in the room during the procedure.
 KCAS uses the most humane method of euthanasia currently available and the cost is $40 per pet.
-Please arrive no later than one hour before closing time for this service.
+Please call us at 616.632.7300 to schedule an appointment for this service whenever possible.
+If this is an urgent situation, please arrive no later than one hour before closing time for this service.

 How do I sign up for the KCAS’ “Empty the Shelter” events?